discovery-unicamp/ale-exercise-book/README.md

 In order to generate the HTML files for the book Rust's [mdBook] is used, to install it from its [GitHub repository](https://github.com/rust-lang/mdBook).

-At the root of this reporitory run
+At the root of this repository run

 ```bash
 $ mdbook build